Strausyatina/MAE/Pipeline_2_iteration.md

 > Idea of changing method of obtaining data and using another simulator: Polyester

 Given:
-1. pseudo fasta for 2 lines (GRCm38 with distinguishing SNPs)
+1. pseudo fasta for 2 lines: CAST and 129S1 (GRCm38 with distinguishing SNPs)
 2. gene counts data from real experiments

 ---

 1. Obtaining RNA-fasta for a region (15_7811054_8708742):